- What is your minimum charge?

 Our polyurethane foam is specifically designed to infiltrate the air spaces within the underlying soils and aggregates beneath your concrete.
 By binding these materials together, the foam creates a stable surface to lift against.
 This unique approach provides a precise and reliable lift, without the need for extensive excavation or replacement.

-Additionally, our polyurethane foam is non-erodible and non-decomposable, thanks to its hydrophobic properties.
+Additionally, our concrete raising foam is non-erodible and non-decomposable, thanks to its hydrophobic properties.
 This ensures that the foam will not break down or wash away over time, providing a long-lasting solution to your concrete lifting needs.

 What is the weight capacity of your foam?